This article is part of the FA special series Cities after Algorithms

 However, through his exhibition, Abu Hamdan argues that voices are not pure articulations of sonic data that can be collected, quantified, and identified.
 Rather, the vocalisations that voices produce are extremely unique to each individual and are further obscured by the diversity of languages and dialects that the individual speaks.
 Therefore, the voice cannot and should not be separated from speech and language.
 Recent research has made the imperative role that language plays on the body evident.
 They conclude that when speaking a second language, the brain attempts to inhibit your native tongue and your instinctive emotions while activating your decision-making skills and prioritising rational over intuitive thought.
 By suppressing your natural expressions and personality, wouldn’t this, according to LVA 6.50, therefore be visible in your voice?
 In this context, the language clearly affects the outcome the software generates, potentially misclassifying innocent, non-native speakers as guilty.
 Deploying LVA 6.50 militarily in a multilingual context such as East Jerusalem, where the Arabic speaker must use their second or third language to communicate with interrogation officers, police, and security officials is bound to fail.

-Used at border crossings across the West Bank, the increased usage of rudimentary and flawed speech-operated software such as LVA makes the already intrusive digital surveillance systems even more prejudiced against native Arabic speakers.
+At border crossings across the West Bank, the increased usage of rudimentary and flawed speech-operated software such as LVA makes the already intrusive digital surveillance systems even more prejudiced against native Arabic speakers.
 These have great repercussions when placed within citizens’ daily journeys, as the software’s determination of your guilt can lead to interrogations, detainments, house arrests and imprisonments.
 These acts of physically disturbing innocent bodies and denying them the ability to reach their destinations, whether it be school, work, medical care, or loved ones, infringes on significant freedoms: their freedom of movement, time, and spatial liberty.
 Therefore, the application of speech-translation software in this context not only affects Palestinians’ digital privacy but form an additional layer to the existing infrastructures developed to control and constraint an entire population.

 The digital defects of speech-operated software causing suspicion of Arabic speakers and the spatial consequences this brings for Palestinians have become a comprehensive system of control.
 East Jerusalemites, already victims of the occupation and strict surveillance, are forced to anxiously navigate between two consciousnesses of space, not only external to the body (the urban realm) but also internal (the oral system).
 In both, they have become susceptible targets.
 Although the Palestinian body unequivocally belongs to the city, it is treated as a glitch, an intruding irregularity.
 Therefore, Israel’s algorithmic intelligence enhances the existing political notion that the Arabic speaking body is but a foreign entity.